marcsze/SchlossLabPresentations/2017_01_15/README.md

 *Breakout Groups:*
 1) Geoff and Charlie
-2) Pat and Matt D
+2) Pat and Kaitlyn
-3) Matt J and Kaitlyn
+3) Nick and Matt D
-4) Nick and Marc (or Amanda - depending if she is able to make lab meeting)